JeffHing/angular-cabinet/README.md

 ```

-The following options can be passed into the cabinet directive, and can
+The following options can be passed into the cabinet directive (and can
-be dynamically updated:
+be dynamically updated):

 ```html
 <div cabinet="{